CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/3000-3099/3000-Maximum area of diagonal rectangle.md

 ### Conclusion

-At last we can say that we can calculate maximum area of diagonal rectangle using timecomplexity of o(n) and spacecomplexity of o(1) using a simple for loop and some variable
+At last we can say that we can calculate maximum area of diagonal rectangle using timecomplexity of $o(n)$ and spacecomplexity of $o(1)$ using a simple for loop and some variable